dxlliv/planner/create/README.md

 ## Configuration

 Make changes to your profile by editing `public/user/instagram/{username}`.
 Update `planner.config.ts` accordingly.
-Read the [documentation](https://dxlliv.github.io/planner/docs/) for further information.
+Read the [documentation](https://dxlliv.github.io/planner/docs/) for more details.